typescript-sobrecarga-de-funciones

 }

 In this example, the function myFunction has two signatures: one that accepts a string and another that accepts a number.
-The implementation of the function handles both signatures.
+The function implementation handles both signatures.

-If we try to call the function with a type, or a number of parameters that are not supported by the signatures, for example
+If we try to call the function with a type, or a number of parameters that are not allowed by the signatures, for example

 myFunction(12); // this does not give an error